 Today, prospects can smell a close.
 Forget clever closing strategies to a much more sophisticated buyer.
 Neil Rackham, author of “Spin Selling,” did extensive research on how many companies “say they need to learn more closing techniques” yet, his research indicates otherwise.
 You need to understand your customer’s needs so well that they realize you truly understand their needs.
 How many ways have you asked your prospect to explain their biggest problem?
 After a call or meeting, how accurate could you reiterate your prospect’s pain points?

 8. Receive Your Sales Rewards

-When you create the habit of getting yourself in front of more prospects each day, you begin seeing the results of your efforts.
-Today, after a year of testing, I have an email which really connects to prospects.
-I know this the email regularly gets me introductory calls scheduled at a day and time most convenient for my prospects.
+When you create the habit of getting yourself in front of more prospects each day, you begin seeing your efforts’ results.
+Today, after a year of testing, I have an email that really connects to prospects.
+I know this; the email regularly gets me introductory calls scheduled at a day and time most convenient for my prospects.
 Because of this email, instead of 5-8 contact attempts, a prospect realized I understood their challenge and was a 3-call close.

-Create sales habits, start understanding your prospects needs better, religiously track your results, use tools to manage results, automate what you can, create a contact strategy, start with the end of in mind, and start receiving the results you want.
+The winning formula to receive the results you want is to create sales habits, start understanding your prospects’ needs better, track your results, use tools to manage results, automate what you can, make a contact strategy, and start with the end of in mind.
+Our recommendations are based on the principle of consistency and the ability to envision the outcome you want.
 Now it’s your turn.